 History: Key Stage 3

 Experiences of the study of History vary from Primary school to Primary school; therefore, the aim of year 7 is to cultivate basic historical understanding and skills, as well as an enjoyment of the subject.
 Students are timetabled for 2 lessons a week in year 7.
-Students begin their journey through History beginning at the Roman Invasion of Britain all the way to the English Civil War.
+Students begin their journey through History beginning at the Roman Invasion of Britain all the way to the end of the Tudor era.
 Lessons have a firm focus on key historical skills such as chronological understanding, source evaluation and historical enquiry.

 In year 9 we focus on advancing the second order concepts which have been introduced in years 7 and 8, as well as revisiting source skills.
 Alongside this we more explicitly develop the use of historical interpretation and consider the impact this has on our understanding of topics.
-Students focus on the 20th Century and study an exciting range of topics, including the Interwar years, WWII, the Atomic Bomb, Vietnam War and Civil Rights Movement.
-Students are given a range of opportunities to develop their skills of reasoning, and are encouraged to assess the value of the information through a range of different techniques.
+Students focus on the 20th Century and study an diverse range of topics, including the Interwar years, WWII, Holocaust and Civil Rights Movement.
+Students are given a range of opportunities to develop their skills of reasoning and are encouraged to assess the value of the information through a range of different techniques.